 We actively support charitable causes and projects – and the majority of our financial support goes straight to projects benefitting people in our area.

-In 2023/2024, our most significant community giving is supporting people to overcome the main challenge many people across Cumbria and Lancashire face daily: food poverty.
-This is our Kinder Kind of Kitchens community initiative, in partnership with Fareshare Lancashire and Cumbria.
+Our most significant community giving to date is supporting people to overcome the main challenge many people across Cumbria, Lancashire and Southwest Scotland face daily: food poverty.
+This is our Kinder Kind of Kitchens community initiative, in partnership with FareShare Lancashire and Cumbria and FareShare Glasgow and the West of Scotland.

 We also support our communities in many other ways.
 Whether it’s a donation, education or financial support, we’re privileged to be able to help others achieve our common goals.